brandur/sorg/content/fragments/six-weeks.md

 which is almost universally responsible.
 Dialing it back to a hard maximum of two drinks in a 24 hour period [1] is a reasonable next step.

-My last weigh this morning was 165 lbs., down from 176 lbs., which means that I was pretty close to my goal of losing 2 lbs. per week (11 lbs. compared to 12 lbs.).
+My last weigh-in this morning was 165 lbs., down from 176 lbs., which means that I was pretty close to my goal of losing 2 lbs. per week (11 lbs. compared to 12 lbs.).

 After six weeks, I have no immediate intention of stopping food and exercise tracking, but given that these write-ups are starting to look very alike, I